nishant887/chart-js-/README.md

 # chart-js-

-displaying intercative graphs on dashboard using chart js, php ajax and sql database
+displaying intercative graphs on dashboard using chart js, php, javascript, ajax and sql database